SarangKumar/IO-LearnHub/day_3/assignment/README.md

 - I will be sending a google form where you have to fill in the details and the deployed url.
 - All of your works will be showcased in this repo.

+## Marks distribution for Assignment 1: Total Marks - 25
+- Able to deploy: 10 marks
+- How close it is to the actual website: 10 marks
+- Responsive: 5 marks

 ![Medium page template](/day_3/assignment/challenge_medium.png)
 # How to deploy